Muhammad-Waqas-github/muhwaqash/README.md

-- 👋 Hi, I’m @muhwaqash
+- 👋 Hi, I’m @Muhammad Waqas
 - 👀 I’m interested in coding mostly in Python, SQL and visualize it using Tableau
 - 🌱 I’m currently completing a certificate at Ryerson, toronto in computer coding.
 - 💞️ I’m looking to collaborate on python related projects